-This includes functionality for input/output – stdio.h
+This includes functionality for input/output – stdio.h means standard

 library, input/output header.